Dornavineeth/open-unlearning/community/methods/template/README.md

-# Your method name / Paper Title

-List of Authors:

-Link to Paper:

-# Introduction
+# TITLE

+- Paper title, authors, links.

-Provide a concise summary of your method.
-Explain its key contributions and how it differs from existing approaches.
-Please avoid using images to keep repository size manageable.
+Provide a concise summary of your method details and its contributions.
+Please avoid using large sized images.

 # Setup

 Please include the experimental setup such as

-- [ ] **Hyperparameters & Search Space:** Specify key hyperparameters, their search ranges, total trials etc.
+- [ ] **Hyperparameters & Search Space:** Specify key hyperparameters, their search ranges, number of trials etc.
 - [ ] **Computational Setup:** Mention the type and number of GPUs used.
 - [ ] **DeepSpeed Configuration:** If any modifications were made to the default DeepSpeed config, specify them here.
+(You may include the config as a code block.)
-- [ ] **Other Relevant Details:** Any additional setup details crucial for reproducing your method.
+- [ ] **Other Details:** Any additional setup details crucial for reproducing your method.

 # Results

 To replicate your results, provide a `run.sh` script that contains all necessary commands to reproduce the final results.
 Ensure the script is well-documented.

-We would appreciate it if you could upload the final unlearned model along with its `evals` folder to Hugging Face and provide the link here.
+It would be appreciated if you can upload the final unlearned model(s) along with their `evals` folders to HuggingFace and provide the link(s) here.
+As the evaluations are updated, this would help us re-evaluate your model(s).

 # Citation